shopware/frontends/examples/README.md

 To keep every example consistent in terms of using it by the users there are few rules to follow:

 - Use Vue or Nuxt as a base library/framework
-- For e2e availability purposes, wrap the presentation layer (an entrypoint template) in a DOM element with a `test-wrapper` test-id attribute, like in this [PR](https://github.com/shopware/frontends/pull/679/files#diff-12260e5806d489206db5e938f4e1027c4ac4362d4f7f6e3a8957cf3017e9a88cR158)
 - Try to always add a README.md explaining how to work with an example
 - Add comments to the code wherever it's reasonable
 - Keep It simple - the smaller example, the better
 - Always test you example using StackBlitz before publishing
 - Examples don't require a changeset

+For E2E purposes:

+- Wrap the presentation layer (an entrypoint template) in a DOM element with a `test-wrapper` test-id attribute, like in this [PR](https://github.com/shopware/frontends/pull/679/files#diff-12260e5806d489206db5e938f4e1027c4ac4362d4f7f6e3a8957cf3017e9a88cR158)
+- Update [IGNORE_CHECK_EXAMPLES](https://github.com/shopware/frontends/blob/main/apps/e2e-tests/tests/checkCodeExamples.spec.ts#L7) with the name of your directory if an example cannot be run as a project (not a nuxt/vite project, or temporary buggy)